Standard query extensions

 Outputs an expression that ranks up items sharing keywords with those specified.
 Uses the inverse document frequency (IDF) method to give a greater weight to keywords that are less frequent in the index.

-You may want to apply this extension when you need to make accessible items that aren’t frequently clicked within your index (for example, articles about less popular products).
+You may want to apply this extension when you need to make accessible items that aren’t frequently clicked within your index.
+For example, articles about less popular products.

 Argument Description

-keywords The string from which to extract keywords.
+The string from which to extract keywords.

 removeStopWords